geeksblabla/geeksblabla.com/blablas/ep3/index.md

 0:47 - What are "Distributed Operations" in the context of Cryptocurrency?

-0:52 - Do blockchain solution providers have control over the applications?
+0:52 - Do Blockchain solution providers have control over the applications?

 0:58 - What is "Proof of Stake"?

 1:02 - What are the use cases of the Blockchain other than Cryptocurrency?

-1:07 - Can we do business with the Blockchain in morocco?
+1:07 - Can we do business with the Blockchain in Morocco?

 1:08 - What are the required skills to become a Blockchain developer?